-This section lists the tasks you should do before your capsule can become available on the Marketplace.
+This section lists the tasks you should do before your capsule can become available on the Marketplace in a series of tables in various sections.
 Click on a step for more information.
 You can find additional tips and tricks on our Bixby Developers YouTube playlist.

 These steps are required and must be completed before your capsule can be approved for the Marketplace.